kircherlab/cfDNA-UniFlow/README.md

 The environment can be activated via the `conda activate snakemake` command.

 For installation details, see the instructions in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+Installation instructions for conda can be found in the official [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 #### Step 3: Activate conda environment